AnnWahome/yolo/ip4/explanation.md

 `mongo:latest`).
 This made it easy to track different versions of the application.
 I also ensured consistency across all image names by prefixing them with my Docker Hub username(e.g.,`annsonnie1/ann-yolo-backend:v1.0.0`)

+## 7. Project Folder structure
+The docker-compose.yaml file in the root folder of yolo was used to create the containerized imagesimages and then images pushed to docker hub.

+yolo/ip4

+├── manifests/
+│   ├── backend-deployment.yaml
+│   ├── backend-service.yaml
+│   ├── database-statefulset.yaml
+│   ├── database-service.yaml
+│   ├── frontend-deployment.yaml
+│   ├── frontend-service.yaml
+│   └── persistent-volume-claim.yaml
+├── README.md
+├── explanation.md

 ## AOB and Thanks
 ### *I have enjoyed learning DevOps with the TM who has been very helpful.Thank you.*